 Many people think of adverbs as words that tell us more about a verb.
-For example, quickly is an adverb in the phrase “He ran quickly,” as it tells us something about the verb run.
+For example, quickly is an adverb in the phrase “He ran quickly” because it tells us something about the verb run.

-An accurate definition of an adverb, then, is that an adverb is a word that describes or modifies a verb, an adjective, another adverb, or an entire clause.
+An accurate definition of an adverb, then, is as follows: An adverb is a word that describes or modifies a verb, an adjective, another adverb, or an entire clause.

-Adverbs can give us many kinds of information.
-Commonly, adverbs tell us about:
+Adverbs can give us many kinds of information, such as the following:

 Aspect: An adverb can tell us about the nature, appearance, or conduct of something.
 These are the adverbs that tend to end in -ly.